What are they?

-It is important to remember that patients who need a B-Kpro are complicated cases with associated pathologies, mainly glaucoma, which may affect the long-term success of the prosthesis.
+It is essential to bear in mind that patients who need a B-Kpro are complicated cases with associated pathologies, mainly glaucoma, which may affect the long-term success of the prosthesis.

 It is important to remember that these patients will need to use a therapeutic contact lens and use topical antibiotic drops on a daily basis for the rest of their lives.
 Furthermore, they must undergo regular postoperative check-ups (6 months after surgery, every 3 months maxium) to control the possible complications that may arise.

-The main risks include cornea infection and endophthalmitis (inflammation of the whole inside of the eye), glaucoma (a new case or worsening of the same case), retinal detachment, cornea necrosis (the donor cornea "comes away" and gets thinner until it becomes perforated; in these cases, the cornea would have to be replaced with another or surgery would have to be perormed to cover the hole with a cornea patch).
+The main risks include cornea infection, endophthalmitis (inflammation of the whole inside of the eye), glaucoma (a new case or worsening of the same case), retinal detachment and cornea necrosis (the donor cornea "comes away" and gets thinner until it becomes perforated; in these cases, the cornea would have to be replaced with another or surgery would have to be perormed to cover the hole with a cornea patch).